 English

-Their comments on the previous Abbe Photo exhibition
+Their opinion on the visit of the previous exhibition Abbe Photo

-Thank you for the visit, and for this beautiful book that is a pleasure to look at and read.
+Thank you for the visit, and this beautiful book that we enjoy watching and reading.

 Catherine P.

-It was a wonderful discovery!
-Even for the inhabitants of Roquebrun, this visit was an opportunity to discover the heritage of our beautiful village, with stories, anecdotes and lovely period photos.
-A very well organized and instructive tour!
-I really enjoyed it!
-Thank you so much!
+It was a beautiful discovery!
+Even for the Roquebruno, this visit allowed to discover the heritage of our beautiful village, stories, anecdotes and beautiful photos of times.
+A beautiful and informative organization!!
+I loved it very much!!
+Thank you!

 Yannick

-A wonderful initiative to be repeated.....
-The history of Roquebrune, the memories of each.
-Each one.
-Shared individually and collectively....
-A rich resource...
-Memory...
-In the setting of a Provencal house.
-"Yours"...
-Mixed with culture and knowledge....
-A shared history, a love of this village and the souls of those who have passed on...
+A magnificent initiative to renew...
+The history of Roquebrune, the memories of everyone.
+Each.
+Shared individually and collectively... a wealth... memory...
+As part of a Provencal house.
+"Yours"... mixed with culture in knowledge... a common story, the love of this village and the soul of the missing...
 An immense emotion for me...

 Sabine A.

-The Abbe House is exceptionally open to the public.
-Tours are guided, by pre-registration only.
-Entrance to the l'oubradou gallery remains free.
+Abbe House is exceptionally open to the public.
+Tours are guided, on pre-registration only.
+But the entrance to the Oubradou gallery remains free.

-How do I choose the language and time of day to visit the exhibition?
+How to choose the language and schedule of the exhibition?

-Each tour schedule corresponds to a single language.
-Please check the language of the tour before booking.
-If you have booked the wrong time slot, cancel it and book another time slot.
+Each visit schedule corresponds to a single language.
+Check the language of the visit before booking it.
+If you have booked the wrong slot, cancel it and book another slot.

-This is a private event.
-The Abbe Photo association reserves the right to refuse access for legitimate reasons, without having to justify itself.
-Visits are not possible for the disabled (narrow staircases).
+This event is private.
+The Abbe Photo Association reserves the right to refuse access for legitimate reasons, without having to justify itself.
+Visits are not possible for people with disabilities (close house stairs).

-How to visit the "Femmes de Provence" exhibition?
+How to visit the exhibition "Women of Provence" ?

 Where is the exhibition located?

-Meet at the Maison Abbe, where the exhibition takes place: 2, Rue de l'église - 83520 Roquebrune sur Argens.
+Go to the Abbe House where the exhibition is held at: 2, Church Street – 83520 Roquebrune sur Argens.

-The house is opposite the town hall, at the top of the Grande Rue, in the heart of the old village of Roquebrune sur Argens.
+The house is located opposite the town hall, at the top of the Grand Street, in the heart of the old village of Roquebrune sur Argens.

-You can park your car in the Castrum parking lot or in the Boulevard Jean Jaurès parking lot, then allow 10 minutes to walk.
+You can park your car on Car park Castrum or on the parking lot of the boulevard Jean Jaurès, then count 10 minutes walk.

 Is the exhibition accessible to people with reduced mobility?

-Exceptionally, you can drop off people with reduced mobility in front of the entrance.
-To access the heart of the village, please contact us in advance by e-mail (francois @ abbe.photo - remove spaces in the address) and we'll make the necessary arrangements.
+You can exceptionally drop off persons with reduced mobility in front of the entrance.
+To access the heart of the village, contact us upstream by email (francois @ abbe.photo – remove the spaces in the address) and we will do what is necessary.

 Details can be found on the registration site.
 Remember: pre-registration for guided tours is essential.

-Cancel your tickets by following the link provided in the confirmation e-mail.
-If you need to cancel, please let us know by e-mail: francois @ abbe.photo (remove spaces in the address)
+Cancel your tickets by following the link provided in the confirmation email.
+In case of need, notify us by email: francois @ abbe.photo (remove spaces in address)